 Ludwig, a shy and misunderstood royal, never set out to create a gigantic and elaborate estate.
 He built Linderhof Palace as a retreat purely for relaxation.
 And, he built Linderhof Palace with his favorite palace in mind: Versailles.

 Georg Dollmann was the architect, and the palace was finished in 1879, and in 1880 the gardens were completed.

 To view the inside of Linderhof Palace, you must take a guided tour.
 A common theme for all the castles in Bavaria.
 Tours are timed and are available in various languages.

 You start the tour at the audience hall, where you get your first glimpse of how small this palace is.
 The audience hall is not impressive; it is small, drab, and almost emotionless.

 Linderhof Palace Hallway

-Do not despair; as you continue, you will see more than enough of the overdone gilt decorations synonymous with the time.
+Do not despair; as you continue, you will see more than enough overdone gilt decorations synonymous with the time.

-From the audience hall, you will continue up the main floor where you will tour the main rooms that are all positioned on a corner of the square-shaped palace.
+You will continue up the main floor from the audience hall, where you will tour the main rooms that are all positioned on a corner of the square-shaped palace.

 All the formal rooms are connected to the strangest receiving rooms.
 Odd because they are tiny and extravagantly decorated in what I can only describe as entirely tasteless.
 Claustrophobic and then some.